Sable/wu-wei-handbook/create-new-implementation.md

     cd c-modified
     open implementation.json # Modify the 'short-name' property to 'c-modified'

-The files that perform the core computation (the files under the implementation.json 'core-files' by convention) can then be modified to obtain a different variation.
+The files that perform the core computation (the files under the implementation.json 'core-source-files' by convention) can then be modified to obtain a different variation.
 A new copy of the implementation may be created for each additional interesting variation that is tried.

+The original implementation may need to be modified also.
+In order to keep the different versions consistent with less effort, the copies of the non-core files can be replaced with either hard- or soft-links to the files of the original implementation.

 The main advantage of this approach is that all the rest of the Wu-Wei infrastructure and benchmark implementation need not be modified to compare the performance metrics of the variation(s) against the base version.
 The presence of a new (valid) implementation directory is sufficient for the tools to use it automatically for all the other phases of the benchmark cycle.

 # 2. Create a new implementation from an existing Wu-Wei implementation (and benchmark) in a different language

 Creating a new implementation in a different language for an existing benchmark requires thinking about a few issues in order to make the comparison between the different implementations correct and the new implementation convenient to reuse.
-To make the task easier, we suggest using existing templates that correctly address those issues as starting points and replace their code with custom code written from scratch or ported from other benchmark suites.
+To make the task easier, we suggest using existing templates that correctly address those issues as starting points and replace their code with custom code written from scratch or ported from existing benchmark suites.

 Every implementation should be self-contained and be stored under the 'benchmarks/*benchmark-name*/implementations/*implementation-name*' directory.
 The *benchmark-name* and *implementation-name* should correspond to the short-names of each artifact and are also respectively properties of the 'benchmark.json' and 'implementation.json' description files.
 A new implementation can be bootstrapped using an existing template with the following command from the repository root: